 Top 3 Attractions in Taroko Gorge

 Taroko Gorge has over a dozen attractions and things to do, including waterfalls, trail hikes and shrines.
-I visited over a half of them and researched all of them, and here are the top 3 attractions based on reviews and my personal experience.
+I visited over half of them and researched all of them, and here are the top three attractions based on reviews and my personal experience.

 1. Hike the Shakadang Trail

-About a mile into the trail, you’ll come across Trukku people, the Taiwanese aboriginal people, selling beverages, snacks and gifts in a few small stalls.
+About a mile into the trail, you’ll come across Trukku people, a Taiwanese aboriginal tribe, selling beverages, snacks and gifts in a few small stalls.
 Make sure to bring some cash if you want to buy something and support them.

-Duration: The Shakadang Trail takes approximately 2 hours to hike if you walk the entire 3 miles.
+⏰ Suggested duration: The Shakadang Trail takes approximately two hours to hike if you walk the entire three miles.